 My Top Practices for a Resilient Life:

 - Own it!
-Accept full responsibility for your life.
-You may not be responsible for some of the things that happen to you, but you are responsible for how you respond.
-Therein lies your power.
+Accept full responsibility for our life.
+We may not be responsible for some of the things that happen to us, but once we become adults in the free world, we are responsible for our response.

 - Gratitude.
 Practice being grateful for life and all it contains.
-Express your appreciation for the people who have added to your life.
+Gratitude enlarges our life.

 - Learn to say “No.” Not every good thing needs to be done by you.

 - Learn to say “Yes!”
-Step into your fears and say “yes” to experiencing all that life has for you.
+Step into our fears and say “yes” to experiencing all that life has for you.

 - Meditation.
 This practice is beneficial for creating a greater sense of calm and awareness.